 Month 5, Week 2

 Babies suck to soothe themselves, which is why many infants depend on pacifiers or thumbs when they aren't nursing or taking a bottle.
 Some parents are anti-pacifier, worried that their children will need braces or that the habit is hard to break.
-Try phasing pacifiers out after six months.
+If your child is used to a pacifier, try phasing the pacifiers out after six months.

 Here's what you need to know: